 I always book my train tickets through the Trainpal app.
 There are no booking fees and it has this handy feature where you can ‘split tickets’ to make your overall journey even cheaper.
 When you use this link you’ll snag yourself £5 off your first ticket.

 Ubers can get expensive especially during peak hours so I often opt to get a Network Cab.
 Avoid black cabs like the plague – they are not cheap!

 Where to stay in Glasgow

-Got any Glasgow questions?
+Got any questions about planning your Glasgow itinerary?

 Let me know in the comments!

 Pin it for later: